Regularly Scheduled Series (Grand Rounds)

 Speakers

 The majority of RSS are conducted by faculty and local speakers.
-Sponsoring clinical departments make arrangements for speakers.
-Clinical department coordinators are responsible for obtaining all required forms (Disclosure, Expense, etc.) from speakers scheduled for RSS.
-The course director assures that all appropriate information is disclosed to the audience.
+Providing departments make arrangements for speakers.
+RSS Coordinators are responsible for obtaining all required forms from speakers scheduled for RSS.
+The course director assures that all appropriate information is properly disclosed to the audience prior to each session.

 Disclosure of Relevant Financial Relationships